NDIS

 In summary, while NDIS can fund supports related to psychosocial disabilities arising from psychiatric conditions, it cannot fund direct psychiatric treatment because this is viewed as a healthcare responsibility covered by Medicare.

-NDIS and mental health: https://www.ndis.gov.au/understanding/how-ndis-works/mental-health-and-ndis
+NDIS and mental health: https://www.ndis.gov.au/understanding/how-ndis-works/psychosocial-disability

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.